cbrennanpoole/Qualitative-Self/README.md

 > Be nimble about Lean Six Sigma – to get started, just remember the DMAIC high-level approach and create a document with the five steps outlined.
 For each step, think of the following points:

-D: | Define: | What's the objective?
+**D**: | Define: | What's the objective?
 Can you state it as a SMART one?
 Who will be involved or impacted?
 What is in or out of scope?
 :---|:---:|:---
-M: | Measure: | What are the data sources?
+**M**: | Measure: | What are the data sources?
 Anything missing?
 Is it good quality data?
 Can you gain initial insight from this data without too much effort?
-A: | Analyze: | What are the correlations and patterns?
+**A**: | Analyze: | What are the correlations and patterns?
 This is where your analysis skills are truly put to work!
-I: | Improve: | Be creative, think about various solutions that balance the optimal/best solution vs. what is realistic given the constraints.
+**I**: | Improve: | Be creative, think about various solutions that balance the optimal/best solution vs. what is realistic given the constraints.
-C: | Control: | It's not over until you can report the impact of your work –be humble and remember improvement rarely come from a sudden 100% increase in something, but from small improvements to dozens of little things.
+**C**: | Control: | It's not over until you can report the impact of your work –be humble and remember improvement rarely come from a sudden 100% increase in something, but from small improvements to dozens of little things.

 - source credit : | [Google Query & SERP](https://google.com/search?q=what+are+six-sigma+precepts").
 [Lean Six-sigma for the Digital Analyst](https://online-behavior.com/analytics/lean-six-sigma "actionable too!").
 [Online-behavior.com](https://online-behavior.com "Keep it simple, stupid.")